-does a little bit of everything at The Texas Tribune.
-In addition working with our great photographers to editing our Directory of elected officials, John manages the day-to-day operations at the Tribune and makes sure we have good coffee to drink.
+does a little bit of everything at the Tribune.
+From working with our great photographers to editing our directory of elected officials to making fresh guac y queso every Friday, John manages the day-to-day operations at the Tribune and makes sure we have good coffee to drink.
 Before coming to work at the Tribune, John spent several decades as a touring and recording musician.
-In 2005, he left the road to join a statewide political campaign.
-After that, John worked for an Austin-based nonprofit, then joined the Austin Bureau of The Dallas Morning News, where he worked for four years before joining the staff at The Texas Tribune.
+In 2005, he left the road (well, sort of) to join a statewide political campaign.
+After that, John joined the Austin Bureau of The Dallas Morning News, where he worked for four years before joining the staff at The Texas Tribune.

 A collection of photos by Carlos Sebastián for Nómada and Michael Stravato for the Tribune shows David Xol and Florinda Bol in Guatemala and the Texas facility where their son has been held since late May.